Homeschooled Teens- Organization and Deadlines

 It is also important to decide on the consequences of not meeting the deadlines.

-Do you do make deadlines in your homeschool?
+Do you make deadlines in your homeschool?

 What works best for you and your teen?